webpy/webpy.github.com/templetor.md

 template.
 The elements in the storage object are the results of the `def`s and the `set`s.

 Perhaps an example will make this clearer.
-Here's a template:
+Here's a template, "entry":

     $def with (post)